emngi/cse15l-lab-reports/lab4.md

 ![Image](lab4/step3.png)
 ---
 ## 4. Edit the code file to fix the failing test
    * I use <tab> twice to autofill L to `ListExamples.java`.
-Using vim as an editor, `/index1` searches for all instances of index1 and n and l
+Using vim as an editor, `/index1` searches for all instances of index1. n and l are used to move around the file and then I used r 2 to replace the 1 with 2.
+ESC ensures you are in normal mode and :wq saves and exit.
 ```java
 $ vim L<tab>.j<tab> <Enter>
 $ /index1 <Enter> n n n n n n n n n l l l l l r 2 <Esc> :wq